 17.1.1 Addition:

-For switches of switched socket-outlets, the insulation resistance is measured consecutively between all poles connected together and the body, with the switch in the closed position (on);
+For switches of switched socket-outlets, the insulation resistance is measured consecutively between all poles connected together and the body, with the switch in the closed position (on):

-a) between each pole in turn and all others connected to the body, with the switch in the closed position (on);
+a) Between each pole in turn and all others connected to the body, with the switch in the closed position (on); and

-b) between the terminals which are electrically connected together when the switch is in the closed position (on), the switch being in the open position (off).
+b) Between the terminals which are electrically connected together when the switch is in the closed position (on), the switch being in the open position (off).

-The term "body" used in f) and g) includes accessible metal parts, metal frames supporting the base of flush type switched socket-outlets, operating keys, metal foil in contact with the outer surface of accessible external parts and operating keys of insulation material, the point of anchorage of the cord, chain or rod for switches operated by such means, fixing screws of bases or covers and cover plates, external assembly screws, earthing terminals and any metal part of the mechanism if required to be insulated from live parts (see 10.102).
+The term ‘body’ used in f) and g) includes accessible metal parts, metal frames supporting the base of flush type switched socket-outlets, operating keys, metal foil in contact with the outer surface of accessible external parts and operating keys of insulation material, the point of anchorage of the cord, chain or rod for switches operated by such means, fixing screws of bases or covers and cover plates, external assembly screws, earthing terminals and any metal part of the mechanism if required to be insulated from live parts (see 10.102).

 18 OPERATION OF EARTHING CONTACTS